 A couple of years ago, we took on a client that was brand new to direct response fundraising.
 It just wasn’t a part of “its culture.”
 Now two years later, it has generated over $1 million in gifts from 11,500 donors, with over 400 long-lapsed donors reinstated and more than 2,400 new donors acquired, so it’s never too late to start.

 With COVID-19 challenges causing us all to re-evaluate our norms and processes, and most of your donors continuing to spend an inordinate amount of time at home, now might be a good time to revisit your direct response marketing and fundraising strategies.
 It can be a very effective tool in your fundraising toolbox.

 With nearly three decades of experience in the philanthropic sector, Alicia M. Lifrak is a Certified Fund-Raising Executive with demonstrated success in leadership, strategic planning, operations, budget management, board leadership, membership, program, marketing and all forms of fundraising.
 She is driven by a focus on developing and implementing strategic solutions that yield the best possible results in pursuit of mission achievement.

-She currently serves as EVP for the Gabriel Group, an OSG Company, leading the nonprofit division in offering full-service fundraising, marketing and strategy consultation to clients.
+She currently serves as executive vice president for the Gabriel Group, an OSG company, leading the nonprofit division in offering full-service fundraising, marketing and strategy consultation to clients.
 Prior to joining Gabriel Group, Alicia spent 25 years leading teams to achieve exceptional results in nonprofit and higher education.